Dynamical phase transition to localized states in the two-dimensional random walk conditioned on partial currents

 Again the steepness of the profile is given by the characteristic length $\ell$.
 The role played by the cutoff radius $\tilde{r}$ will be discussed later.
 The normalization in this case is given by

-The factor of $2$ multiplying the integral of the density arises from the existence of two vortices.
+The factor of $2$ multiplying the integral of the density arises from the existence of two vortices, each one located in the vicinity of each of the two edges of the slit.
 The upper limit of integration in the integral over $r$ should not exceed $h/2$, but at least for $\ell \ll h$ the simplification arising from taking it to infinity is expected to compensate for any slight loss of accuracy, as we will explain below.

 The current at the vortices in the microscopic results was numerically found to be roughly proportional to the density divided by $r$.
 For simplicity we assume a strict proportionality $j(r) \propto \rho(r)/r$ in our ansatz: